-It’s not easy seeing a loved one, colleague or friend going through a difficult time.
+It’s not easy seeing anyone going through a difficult time.

 While for some it may be obvious that they’re struggling, we know that some people do try to shut it out.

-But, we know it can be really hard to know what to do and how to cope with that yourself - that’s where we can help.
+We know it can be really hard to know what to do and how to cope yourself - that’s where we can help.